nmd2k/face-mask-detector/README.md

 [YOLOv3-SSP][assets_3]       |640  | -       | -       | -       | -   | |63.0
 [YOLOv3][assets_3]           |640  | -       | -       | -       | -   | |61.9

+We public our training result in [wandb](https://wandb.ai/) for if you want to dig deeper inside each model's training process, then make sure check out our project in [W&B](https://wandb.ai/nmd2000/Face_Mask).
 # [Dataset](#dataset)
 The dataset is composed of [WIDER Face](http://shuoyang1213.me/WIDERFACE/) and [MAFA](www.escience.cn/people/geshiming/mafa.html) by [AIZOOTech](https://github.com/AIZOOTech/FaceMaskDetection).